jaroslaw-bagnicki/node_rest_shop/readme.md

 # Simple Node.js shop api with MongoDB

 To run development mode use `npm run start:dev`.

+To run only app development mode use `npm run start:dev:app`.
-Note: To run development database You need have installed `docker` and `docer compose`.
+To run only development database use `npm run start:dev:db`.
+Note: To start development database You need have installed `docker` and `docker-compose`.

 Production version to need some environment variables:
   - `PORT`